-The cuisine of Spain seems pretty mild, but look a little closer and you’ll find that aromatics and spices actually play a subtle but strong role in many dishes.
+The cuisine of Spain may seem pretty mild, but look a little closer and you'll find that aromatics and spices actually play a subtle but strong role in many dishes.
 And the most ubiquitous of all Spanish seasonings is paprika.

-Spaniards have Christopher Columbus, a convent of monks, and some funky soil to thank for the classic pop of red and punch of flavor that is now so essential to national cuisine.
-Five hundred years ago, pimentón was half a world away from the cuisine it has now come to define.
+Spaniards have Christopher Columbus, a convent of monks, and some funky soil to thank for the classic pop of red and punch of flavor that's now so essential to their national cuisine.
+Five hundred years ago, pimentón was half a world away from the cuisine it's come to define.

-The capsicum annuum, the peppers used to make paprika, has dominated the fields of central Mexico for more than 2,000 years.
-But it wasn’t until Columbus returned from the Americas in the late 15th century, ships laden with all kinds of new flavors, that these now-iconic peppers made it to Europe.
+Capsicum annuum, the pepper used to make paprika, has grown in the fields of central Mexico for more than 2,000 years.
+But it wasn't until Columbus returned from the Americas in the late 15th century, ships laden with all kinds of new flavors, that these peppers made it to Europe.

 Once they got here, they spread like wildfire.

-Traders brought the peppers from Spain into the Ottoman Empire in Turkey.
-Turkish immigrants then took them north through the Balkans and finally to Hungary, where paprika is still to this day a staple of Hungarian cuisine.
+Traders brought the peppers from Spain to the Ottoman Empire in modern-day Turkey.
+Turkish immigrants then took them north through the Balkans and finally to Hungary, where paprika is still a staple of the local cuisine to this day.

 Spanish Paprika vs. Hungarian Paprika

-Meanwhile, the warmer growing conditions in Spain changes the flavor of the peppers—and the resulting paprika—quite a bit.
-Many (but not all) Spanish paprikas use smoked peppers (more on that in a bit!), giving Spanish pimentón its distinctive smoky flavor.
+Meanwhile, the warmer growing conditions in Spain change the flavor of the peppers—and the resulting paprika—quite a bit.
+Many (but not all) Spanish paprikas use smoked peppers, giving Spanish pimentón its signature smoky flavor (more on that in a bit!).

 Paprika Production Regions in Spain